AdityaK181225/HY-TUTOR/README.md

 - **Code generation** — ChromaDB integration, the auto-update + pip-install flow, the `index_active_chunk()` helper, the `read_pdf_text` removal, the multi-file concatenation helper

 All **architectural decisions, code review, and final integration** were performed by the human maintainer.
 AI was an amplifier of the maintainer's intent, not a replacement for it.
-The full trail of AI-assisted refactors is captured in the [📝 Changes](#-changes) section below.

 ---